p4lang/p4lang.github.io/_events/2018-09-24-p4-eu-workshop.md

 #### Held at Cambridge, UK on September 24, 2018

-P4EU 2018 is the first P4 European event.
+P4EU 2018 is the first P4 Language Consortium event in European.
 It aims to bring together P4 and P4->NetFPGA researchers from Europe and from around the world, and to foster the growth of the P4 Community.

 P4EU, which will run as a workshop at ICNP 2018, will have proceedings.
 It aims to enable researchers to publish early stage work and small scale projects.

 ### Agenda

-The technical agenda will be announced closer to the workshop date but will include a keynote address, talks and lightling talks, posters and demos, and a panel discussion.
+The technical agenda will be announced closer to the workshop date but will include a keynote address, talks and lightning talks, posters and demos, and a panel discussion.

 ### Call for Contributions